 What is an orthosis and how does it differ from the myoelectric orthosis?

 An orthotic or brace is a device worn to support, align or correct a body part.
 Orthotics are typically used to improve function and prevent injury.
 There are many different types of orthotics, each designed for a specific purpose.
 Some common orthotics include ankle braces, knee braces, and back braces.

 Orthotics are often prescribed by a doctor to treat a specific injury or condition.
 Some common conditions that orthotics can help with are ankle sprains, knee pain and back pain.
 Orthotics can also be used to improve athletic performance.
-If you are considering using orthotics to treat a condition or improve your performance, talk to your doctor about what type of orthotic is best for you.
+If you are considering using orthotics to treat a condition or improve your performance, talk to your doctor to find out what type of orthotic is best for you.
 Orthotics are a great way to improve function and prevent injury.